3DGenomes/TADbit/doc/source/tutorial/tutorial_1_general.rst

   chrT_006      19      50      53      42      37      224

-TADBit allows to load most of this kind of matrices.
+TADbit allows to load most of this kind of matrices.
 A Hi-C matrix is loaded as this *(note: this example loads human chromosome 19 from* [Lieberman-Aiden2009]_ *results.)*: